Navy recently handed out its team awards at year-end banquet.

-Nestor comes to Navy after spending last season at Missouri as an assistant coach.
-The Tigers went 30-5 a year ago, won the Big 12 Championship and were ranked in the nation's top five for the majority of the season.
-He has been credited in the development of Mizzou big man Ricardo Ratliffe, who showed drastic improvement from 2010-11 to last season, when he led the country in field goal percentage (.693) and averaged 13.9 ppg and 7.5 rpg while earning all-Big 12 second-team honors.
+Nestor came to Navy after spending the 2011-12 season at Missouri as an assistant coach.
+The Tigers went 30-5, won the Big 12 Championship and were ranked in the nation’s top five for the majority of the season.
+He was credited in the development of Mizzou big man Ricardo Ratliffe, who showed drastic improvement from 2010-11 to 2011-12, when he led the country in field goal percentage (.693) and averaged 13.9 ppg and 7.5 rpg while earning all-Big 12 second-team honors.
 In addition, guard Kim English spoke highly of Coach Nestor and the work the duo accomplished during the year.
 English averaged 14.5 points per game and shot a blistering 45.9 percent from three-point range.

 Nestor arrived at Mizzou after one season as the Director of Basketball Operations at Penn State University under DeChellis.
 The Nittany Lions were one of the country’s most improved teams in 2010-11, going 19-15 and earning an at-large spot in the 2011 NCAA Tournament.